-History of MalaysiaWith early settlements dating back to 40,000 years ago, the culture in Malaysia has a rich history peppered with immigrants and settlers.
+History of MalaysiaWith early settlements dating back to 40,000 years ago, Malaysia has a rich history peppered with immigrants and settlers.
 Trade routes between the native Malay tribes, China, and India dating back to the first century CE show thriving commerce – this migration also brought Buddhism and Hinduism to the peninsula.
 After local kings like Langkaasuka and Srivijaya established empires, the Malacca Sultanate took over most of modern Malaysia in the 15th century, bringing Islam to the region.

-The country was colonised by the Portuguese, Dutch, and British in the 16th and 17th centuries, leading to a few centuries of colonial rule – many wars were fought in the Malay coast and nearby islands during this time.
+Malaysia was colonised by the Portuguese, Dutch, and British in the 16th and 17th centuries, leading to a few centuries of colonial rule – many wars were fought in the Malay coast and nearby islands during this time.
 Conflicts and tensions between the different migrants and ethnic groups in the peninsula grew after World War II, which led to the independence of the Federation of Malaya in 1957, and the final proclamation of Malaysia as a sovereign country in 1963.

 Malaysian LanguagesBahasa Malay and English are the most commonly spoken languages in Malaysia, but the thriving migrant population has ensured the spread of Mandarin Chinese, Tamil, and other Asian languages.
 English is the official language of communication, and most locals are bilingual.
 It is advised to know a few phrases in the local language – Malay – to warm up to the locals.

-Common phrases· Selamat Malam: Good evening
+· Selamat Malam: Good evening

 · Selamat Jalan: Goodbye